zzhou02/Costco-Sameday-Delievery-Slot-Finder/README.md

 Note: Chrome version 81 is needed in order to assure the functionality of the program.

 ## Usage
-First and foremost, have your costco sameday delivery cart ready to go.
+First and foremost, have your costco sameday delivery cart ready to go.<br/>
 Important: this program only works for the [sameday delivery](https://sameday.costco.com/store/costco/storefront).
 This service should be under “Food, Household, Pet” department.
-Please check we are talking about the same service.
+Please check we are talking about the same service.<br/>
 To use this program just clone this repository and double-click costco.exe and it should start running in a few seconds.
 ### Clone this repo
 Then clone this repo to your system by opening the terminal in where you want the files to be and typing: